dshaneg/dshaneg.github.io/_posts/2016-10-11-git-mergetool.md

 ---
 layout: post
-title: git mergetool setup with p4merge
+title: git mergetool setup with p4merge et al
 ---

 Here's how to get rolling with a good visual merge tool for git.